svenbieg/Clusters/Readme.md

 <br />

 <p>
 This is the standard-implementation of Clusters.
-If You are using the Windows Runtime Environment,<br />
+Do also have a look at<br />
-You need <a href="http://github.com/svenbieg/clusters-runtime">Clusters-Runtime</a>, the Windows Runtime Component of Clusters!
+<a href="http://github.com/svenbieg/clusters-runtime">Clusters-Runtime</a>, the Windows Runtime Component of Clusters!
 </p>
 <br />

 <h2>Principle</h2>

 <h3>Creation</h3>